 What is Government Publications Deposit (Legal Deposit)?

-The Legislative Assembly and Executive Council Act, 2007 is a provincial statute that mandates and legally empowers the Legislative Library to require the deposit of publications of departments, boards, commissions or agencies of the Government of Saskatchewan or Crown corporations.
-Section 81 of the Act sets out in detail the responsibilities of government agencies and Crown corporations and those of the Legislative Library with respect to deposit of Saskatchewan government publications.
-The law applies to publications in both print and electronic form.
+The Legislative Assembly Act, 2007, Section 81, (hereafter referred to as "the Act"), is a provincial statute that mandates and legally empowers the Legislative Library to require the deposit of publications of ministries, boards, commissions, agencies of the Government of Saskatchewan, Crown corporations, Legislative Assembly, and Officers of the Legislative Assembly.
+Section 81 of the Act sets out in detail the responsibilities of publishing bodies and those of the Legislative Library with respect to deposit of publications.
+The law applies to publications in any format including print and electronic formats.

 Who Must Deposit?

-Any department, board, commission or agency of the Government of Saskatchewan or Crown corporations must deposit.
+Any ministry, board, commission, agency of the Government of Saskatchewan, Crown corporations, Legislative Assembly, and Officers of the Legislative Assembly must deposit.

-Note that the onus is on the issuing agency to deposit their material, not on the Library to seek it out.
+Note that the onus is on the issuing body to deposit their material, not on the Library to seek it out.

 What to Deposit

-Pursuant to section 81 of The Legislative Assembly and Executive Council Act, 2007, every publication issued for general or limited distribution to the public by a department, board, commission, or agency of the Government of Saskatchewan or a Crown corporation must be deposited at no charge with the Legislative Library.
-This requirement applies to both free and priced publications, and also to those issued by the agency in collaboration with a commercial publisher.
+Pursuant to section 81 of the Act, every publication issued for general or limited distribution to the public by a ministry, board, commission, agency of the Government of Saskatchewan, Crown corporation, Legislative Assembly, and Officers of the Legislative Assembly must be deposited at no charge with the Legislative Library.
+This requirement applies to both free and priced publications, and also to those issued by the body in collaboration with a commercial publisher.

 Please note that producing print copies for distribution to members of the press is a form of limited public distribution, and in these instances print copies must also be deposited with the Library.